 As our global climate faces future uncertainty, the world’s coffee producers (and lovers!) could face even greater challenges – and in Brazil, coffee production is just one of its drought-influenced issues.
 São Paulo, one of Brazil’s largest cities, almost completely ran out of water during the 2014/15 drought.

-water treatment and conveyance projects on 6 continents during 20+ years of CPES use for foundational design and analysis
+water treatment and conveyance projects on 6 continents during 20+ years

 Around the world, communities like São Paulo are working to sustainably manage water resources for a variety of needs.
 With population growth, aging infrastructure and climate risk, the management of water resources is becoming more complex.
 These complexities present challenges for municipalities and industries to manage water in a sustainable and economical way.